 However, there are still some limitations: the choice of hardware and software configuration of a dedicated server is often limited to several typical solutions developed for the most common workloads among clients.
 Not all providers provide an opportunity to assemble a “non-standard” configuration to order or use the equipment of exactly those vendors that the client prefers, and even with such an opportunity, the cost of a solution may turn out to be significantly higher than a typical one.

 For the customer, the advantages of using a dedicated server lie in the very model of providing this service: the customer gets full access to the hardware.
-When using the collocation model, which provides for the placement of the client's own equipment in the provider's data center, the customer carries out any upgrade and replacement of components independently, at any convenient time.
+When using the colocation model, which provides for the placement of the client's own equipment in the provider's data center, the customer carries out any upgrade and replacement of components independently, at any convenient time.
 If the equipment is rented, then all work on modernization, repair and replacement is undertaken by the service provider.
 The same applies to software: the customer has the right to install any software that can run on the selected dedicated server configuration.

 We should also mention the economic benefits, which are especially noticeable for small and even medium-sized businesses.
 Building your own data center or renting a whole building to accommodate your own computing infrastructure requires significant financial costs for the construction and preparation of premises, engineering communications and subsequent support.
-Therefore, if a company has a small server park, and the budget does not allow building its own data center, placing equipment in a large data center using the collocation model or on a lease basis will be the best choice.
+Therefore, if a company has a small server park, and the budget does not allow building its own data center, placing equipment in a large data center using the colocation model or on a lease basis will be the best choice.

 A serious financial advantage of a dedicated server lies in the fact that the client receives it on a lease basis, which, as a rule, significantly reduces the initial costs - otherwise, one would have to pay a lot of money for equipment, its delivery, installation, integration, and customization.